Princess Yata

 Princess Yata (八田皇女) was Empress of Japan as the consort of her half-brother Emperor Nintoku.

 Yata was a daughter of Emperor Ōjin.
+Early in Emperor Nintokus' reign, he wished to take Princess Yata as a concubine; his empress, Princess Iwa, forbade it.
 In 347, Emperor Nintoku's first wife, Princess Iwa died.
 Upon her death, Princess Yata was wed to Emperor Nintoku.